Top of page

 Email: leila.may.pascual@emory.edu

-Advisor: Sam Sober
+Advisor: Samuel Sober

 Research Interests: Leila studies how the motor system develops patterns of activity to execute reliable and precise skilled behaviors.
 She combines in vivo electrophysiology recordings with information theoretic tools to understand how neural patterns are reshaped across song acquisition in juvenile Bengalese finches.